arestivo/slides/markdown/css3.md

 # Grid Template Areas

-By giving names to items using the *grid-area* property, we can define a grid template in a more visual fashion.
+We can define a grid template more visually by giving names to items using the *grid-area* property.

 Any number of adjacent periods can be used to declare a single empty cell.